cornell-zhang/catalyst2018/lab3/README.md

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab3/figures/HandwrittenDigits.png" width="800">
     <font size="2">
-    <figcaption> Figure 4: Training instance for digit 0 (a), training instance for digit 7 (b) - resolution 28x28 </a>
+    <figcaption> Figure 4: Training instance for digit 0 (a), training instance for digit 7 (b) - resolution 28x28 <br><br></a>
     </figcaption>
     </font>
 </figure>

 ### Part 2.
 Google Colab

-In this lab, you will be programming in Python, and we will use Google Colab, which is based on the Jupyter Notebook IDE, as it makes it very easy to collaborate with your peers in real-time.
-You should have a Google account to use it.
-To get started, please click the following link to the shared folder and copy all files inside this folder to your Google Drive.
-You could select all of them and right click the mouse and choose the item "Make a copy" (Figure 5).
-After doing so, you will want to have these files in the same folder, so that you can easily access them.
+In this lab, you will be programming in Python, and to do this, we will be using Google Colab-- based on the Jupyter Notebook IDE-- as it makes it very easy to collaborate with your peers in real-time.
+You need to have a Google account to use Google Colab, so if you don't already have one, you should make one before coming in to complete this lab.
+To get started, please first login to your account and go to your Google Drive homepage.
+Then, use the link below to obtain the folder that will contain all the files you will need for this lab.
+Next, copy all the files within this folder into your Google Drive.
+You will have to select all of them and right click the mouse and choose the item "Make a copy" (Figure 5), since Google Drive won't let you copy entire folders to your Drive.
+After doing so, you will probably want to have these files in the same folder, so that you can easily access them.
 Make sure to select all these files in your personal Google Drive, and move them into a folder that you will create.
-You may need to search for them in the search bar, if you have many files in your Drive already.
+You may need to search for them in the search bar if you have many files in your Drive already.
+After placing them all into their own folder on your Drive, you will also want to rename the files, since their names will become something like, "Copy of \_\_\_\_\_\_", once you copy them.
+When you rename them, you should use the name of the original file, followed by, "--GroupX", where you can replace "X" with the number of your group.

 Link to Folder: https://drive.google.com/drive/folders/1kYCltMJSid-Oc8IZqZsCcOZW1fFxs2nk?usp=sharing

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab3/figures/5.png" width="800">
     <font size="2">
-    <figcaption> Figure 5: Copy all files to your own drive </a>
+    <figcaption> Figure 5: Copy all files to your own drive <br><br></a>
     </figcaption>
     </font>
 </figure>